 Before we get into Margaret Pole (who you may have come across as Maggie Pole, played by Laura Carmichael on The Spanish Princess), let’s dive into some ROYAL FAMILY TREE TIME because guess what: this is all very confusing.

 Once upon a Late English Medieval wartime, time there were three Plantagenet brothers.
 The eldest, Edward, was handsome and talented and clever, and he usurped the English throne to become King Edward IV, husband of Elizabeth Woodville.
 The middle brother, George, supported Edward’s campaign to become King… then changed his mind and switched sides.
 Eventually, Edward had George executed as a traitor.
-When Edward later died in battle, the youngest brother — Richard — became King Richard III, who you may know from maybe murdering the princes in the tower.
+When Edward unexpectedly and suddenly died young, the youngest brother — Richard — became King Richard III, who you may know from maybe murdering the princes in the tower.

 Out of this clusterfuck of brotherly scheming emerges our lovely Margaret, the oldest surviving child of the traitorous middle son, George.
 Margaret was biologically related to basically everyone fighting over the English throne.
 In addition to her royal uncles, she was the daughter of Isabel Neville and therefore the niece of Richard III’s wife Anne Neville.
 She was also, through marriage, connected to both Margaret Beaufort and the entire Beaufort family.
 These connections brought her both security of wealth as well as put her in danger due to her proximity to all the various schemes going constantly on around her.
 It feels like a huge time between the Wars of the Roses era and Queen Elizabeth I’s era, but Margaret Pole lived through it all, a human personification of the way that fortunes can ebb and flow depending on who’s in power.
 She was a force upon herself, but so much of what went on in her life was just blowback from the bonkers schemes literally everyone around her was constantly getting up to.
 That being said, she repeatedly got herself out of incredibly dire situations so was more than up for the challenge of surviving and thriving in this chaotic environment.